Narcolepsy: Children

 Common behavioral treatments for childhood narcolepsy include improved sleep hygiene, scheduled naps, and physical exercise.

-Many medications are used in treating adults and may be used to treat children.
+Many medications are used to treat adults and may be used to treat children.
 These medications include central nervous system stimulants such as methylphenidate, modafinil, amphetamine, and dextroamphetamine.
-Other medications, such as sodium oxybate or atomoxetine may also be used to counteract sleepiness.
+Other medications, such as sodium oxybate or atomoxetine, may also be used to counteract sleepiness.
 Medications such as sodium oxybate, venlafaxine, fluoxetine, and clomipramine may be prescribed if the child presents with cataplexy.